Understanding Maine Transfer Tax: A Quick Guide

 City transfer taxes

-In Portland, Maine, the rate for transfer taxes is established at $2.20 for every $500 or part of the property’s value that’s being transferred.
+In Portland, Maine, the rate for transfer taxes is $2.20 for every $500 or part of the property’s value that’s being transferred.
 This tax is equally shared between the seller (grantor) and the buyer (grantee).
-To illustrate, consider a property with a value of $10,000.

 Other transfer fees

-If you’re selling your home for sale by owner, consulting a professional might help with some of the finer points of the process and give you a better idea of what you can expect.
+If you choose the For Sale By Owner (FSBO) route, consulting a professional might help you understand some of the finer points of the process and give you a better idea of what to expect.

 Are transfer taxes deductible?